maddestlabs/nimini/README.md

 Nimini started in a markdown based story telling engine.
 It was decoupled for use with the terminal version of that same engine, so both engines share the same, core scripting functionality.

 One of the larger goals of using Nim for scripting is that Nim's powerful macro system allows for compilation of the same code being used for scripting purposes.
-So users create apps and games in an engine using Nimini, then they relatively port that same Nim code directly to Nim for native compilation.
+So users create apps and games in an engine using Nimini, then they relatively easily port that same Nim code directly to Nim for native compilation.
 They get all the speed, power and target platforms of native Nim after using Nim for prototyping.

-**This is now a reality with Nimini's code generation system.** Write once in Nimini DSL, then:
+**This is becoming a reality with Nimini's code generation system.** Using Nimini:
 1. **Prototype** with interpreted execution (fast iteration)
 2. **Transpile** to Nim code (automated)
 3. **Compile** with Nim (native performance)